bootcoder/stitch-clearance-batches/DEV_NOTES.md

 out the requirements which drove a significant portion of the development thereafter.

 I felt the best way to represent these states was with a flag attached to the batch itself.
-To do so cleanly required a change in the schema.
+To do so cleanly I made a change in the schema.
 Along with doubling the number of tables displayed on index.

+I could have accomplished my goal without these departures from the original product.
+Specifically to that tables, Just one table displaying both batch states would be cumbersome for the user as the app scales.

-Overall I maintain this was a solid choice as the functionality added is substantial.
+Overall I maintain ```in_progress_batches``` was a solid choice as the increase in usability and functionality is substantial.

 -----